PatrickKyei/exception/_posts/2022-11-01-what-did-you-learn-too-late-in-life.md

 Don’t trust just anyone.
 Doubt others, and doubt yourself.
 Then, re-evaluate your actions and adjust them to better suit your aspirations, dreams, and goals.
 If you can’t find a leader who inspires you, be the leader you wish you had.

-## 8. Respecting yourself enough to.
+## 8. Respecting yourself enough.

 Create your life in a way that makes you feel good.
 A job you don’t like?
 Life is short - quit.
 People stepping all over you?
 Start being unapologetically yourself.
 Don’t have time to get important things done?
-Be the first one up.
-Oh yeah, and please, always use a condom.
+Be the first one up. <!--Oh yeah, and please, always use a condom.-->

 ## 9. Freedom is incredibly scary to people.